mittagessen/kraken/docs/ketos.rst

 model (among intermediate results) will be saved in the current directory; this approach is called early stopping.

-In some cases, such as color inputs, changing the network architecture might be
-useful:
+In some cases changing the network architecture might be useful.
+One such example would be material that is not well recognized in the grayscale domain, as the default architecture definition converts images into grayscale.
+The input definition can be changed quite easily to train on color data (RGB) instead:

 .. code-block:: console

-        $ ketos train -f page -s '[1,0,0,3 Cr3,3,16 Mp3,3 Lfys64 Lbx128 Lbx256 Do]' syr/*.xml
+        $ ketos train -f page -s '[1,120,0,3 Cr3,13,32 Do0.1,2 Mp2,2 Cr3,13,32 Do0.1,2 Mp2,2 Cr3,9,64 Do0.1,2 Mp2,2 Cr3,9,64 Do0.1,2 S1(1x0)1,3 Lbx200 Do0.1,2 Lbx200 Do0.1,2 Lbx200 Do]]' syr/*.xml

 Complete documentation for the network description language can be found on the :ref:`VGSL <vgsl>` page.

 Sometimes the early stopping default parameters might produce suboptimal results such as stopping training too soon.
-Adjusting the minimum delta an/or lag can be useful:
+Adjusting the lag can be useful:

 .. code-block:: console

-        $ ketos train --lag 10 --min-delta 0.001 syr/*.png
+        $ ketos train --lag 10 syr/*.png

 To switch optimizers from Adam to SGD or RMSprop just set the option: